Enter your ZIP code:

 In January 2024, however, the Lakewood man experienced a searing headache and was taken by paramedics to UCI Health — Los Alamitos, where he was admitted for a brain bleed.

-It took him a month to recover from a life-threatening COVID-19 infection, two aneurysms and a hemorrhagic stroke caused by abnormal blood vessel connections in his brain.
+It took him a month to recover from two aneurysms, a hemorrhagic stroke caused by abnormal blood vessel connections in his brain and a life-threatening COVID-19 infection.

-After surgery and supportive treatment, Simmons, now 60, went home a changed man, feeling a profound need to help other people struggling with health problems.
-Here, he shares his transformative healthcare journey.
+After surgery and supportive treatment, Simmons went home a changed man, feeling a profound need to help other people struggling with health problems.

 I told my wife to call paramedics.
 I didn’t think I was going to make it.